Utica College ABSN Program Frequently Asked Questions (FAQ)

 Yes, we allow one retake of any two prerequisite courses.

-Our accelerated nursing program in Florida is not 100% online.
-It follows an effective sequence of online coursework, hands-on learning, and real-world clinical experience that prepares students to sit for the NCLEX and graduate as sought-after nurses.
+Our accelerated nursing programs in Florida are not 100% online.
+They follow an effective sequence of online coursework, hands-on learning, and real-world clinical experience that prepares students to sit for the NCLEX and graduate as sought-after nurses.

-As part of the program’s in-person practicum, you can expect to be at these locations approximately three to four days per week.
+As part of the program’s in-person practicum, you can expect to be at our ABSN learning site in St. Petersburg or Miramar approximately three to four days per week.

 The NCLEX is a national exam all nursing school graduates must take and pass to receive the appropriate nurse licensure that allows them to practice the profession.
-Our 2016 first-time ABSN NCLEX pass rate of 94% proves our curriculum focuses on successful student outcomes.
+Our St. Petersburg graduates’ 2016 first-time ABSN NCLEX pass rate of 94% proves our curriculum focuses on successful student outcomes.

-Our full-time, 16-month accelerated nursing program in Tampa Bay follows a rigorous, fast-paced format that requires a lot of time and energy.
+Our full-time, 16-month accelerated nursing programs in Central and South Florida follow a rigorous, fast-paced format that requires a lot of time and energy.
 Some of our ABSN students work during the program, but many choose not to.
 Your admissions representative is a good resource to help you understand your options.

-Contact us with additional questions about our ABSN program in Tampa Bay.
+Contact us with additional questions about our ABSN programs.